A Survey of Reinforcement Learning for Large Reasoning Models: Applications

 Beyond textual QA, recent models extend rule-based rewards to vision and multi-modal tasks.
 MedVLM-R1~\citep{pan2025medvlmr1} employs an RL framework that incentivizes the model to discover human-interpretable reasoning paths without using any reasoning references through format and accuracy rewards.
 MedGround-R1~\citep{xu2025medgroundr1} introduces spatial-semantic rewards, which combine spatial accuracy reward and semantic consistency reward, for the medical imaging grounding task.
 ARMed~\citep{liu2025armed} addresses reward collapse in open-ended medical VQA through adaptive semantic rewards that dynamically adjust the semantic reward during training based on historical reward distributions. \citet{liu2025efficientvie} leverage rule-based format and matching rewards to guide structured JSON generation for medical visual information extraction with only 100 annotated samples.
 MMedAgent-RL~\citep{xia2025mmedagent} is an RL-based multi-agent framework that enables dynamic and optimized collaboration among medical agents.
 MedGemma~\citep{sellergren2025medgemma} was post-trained with RL and is further evaluated on MedXpertQA~\citep{zuo2025medxpertqa}, which is an expert-level medical multi-choice benchmark and includes a subset for assessing reasoning models.

 For other clinical applications, DRG-Sapphire~\citep{wang2025drg} applies GRPO with rule-based rewards to diagnosis-related grouping.
 EHRMIND~\citep{lin2025ehrmind} combines SFT warmup and RL VR for complex clinical reasoning tasks using electronic health records (EHR) data, including medical calculations, patient trial matching, and disease diagnosis.
 ChestX-Reasoner~\citep{fan2025chestx} incorporates process rewards from clinical reports to train the model to emulate radiologists' step-by-step reasoning.
 CX-Mind~\citep{li2025cxmind} employs SFT and RL with format, result, and process rewards to train interleaved reasoning for chest X-ray diagnostics.
 To enable benchmarking of code-based medical reasoning, MedAgentGym~\citep{xu2025medagentgym} presents a benchmark for code generation of medical agents, and demonstrates that RL can improve this reasoning ability.
+Fleming-R1~\citep{liu2025fleming} leverages a reasoning-oriented data strategy, structured initialization, and RLVR to achieve expert-level clinical reasoning.